 There is a Sequential Printing feature that allows you to print a single object completely in a single printing job.
 The objects can be placed onto the plating interface by drag-and-drop and can be further arranged by using the rotate and scale function.

-Ultimaker is a 3D printer making company and offers Cura slicer for free that can be used with most of the 3D printers offered by other companies including Flashforge Creator Pro.
+Ultimaker is a 3D printer-making company and offers Cura slicers for free that can be used with most of the 3D printers offered by other companies including Flashforge Creator Pro.

-It’s an open source cross-platform software and it comes with two modes – custom mode that lets you customize the properties of printing and recommended mode that automatically selects best settings for you 3D printing task.
+It’s an open-source cross-platform software and it comes with two modes – custom mode that lets you customize the properties of printing and recommended mode that automatically selects the best settings for your 3D printing task.

 It also comes with support for file formats like STL, OBJ, X3D, and 3MF.
 You can extend the functionalities using plugins for CAD software integration and third-party materials.

-Cura is touted as the second best slicing software after Simplify 3D.
-However, the functionalities it offers for no cost makes it a no-brainier for users who can’t afford Simplify 3D yet.
+Cura is touted as the second-best slicing software after Simplify 3D.
+However, the functionalities it offers for no cost make it a no-brainer for users who can’t afford Simplify 3D yet.

 CraftWare shares its similarities with Cura.
-CraftWare is a free 3D printing slicer that lets you host 3D printer and create 3D models.
-However, it is developed by CraftUnique, a company that also makes CraftBot Plus 3D printer.
+CraftWare is a free 3D printing slicer that lets you host a 3D printer and create 3D models.
+However, it is developed by CraftUnique, a company that also makes CraftBot Plus 3D printers.

 That being said, CraftWare works on any third-party 3D printer including Flashforge Creator Pro.

-The user interface is straightforward and offers a clean workspace and appears to be beginner friendly.
-All the transformation features are on the top including select, move, scale, auto drop, drop plane and undo option.
+The user interface is straightforward and offers a clean workspace and appears to be beginner-friendly.
+All the transformation features are on the top including select, move, scale, auto drop, drop plane, and undo options.